reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 ### Serializing `Request`

 Serializing a `Request` packet is deceptively straightfoward.
-We use a `match` expression to pull our `Payload` out of the request and associate with with an `RequestOpCode`.
+We use a `match` expression to pull our `Payload` out of the request and associate with a `RequestOpCode`.
 Then we just serialize the opcode as a `u16` with [`put_u16`][put-u16].
 The `filename` and `mode` we serialize as null-terminated strings using a combo of [`put_slice`][put-slice] and [`put_u8`][put-u8].